Fluzone Quadrivalent 2021-2022 (injection)

 Fluzone Quadrivalent 2021-2022 is for use in adults and children at least 6 months old, to prevent infection caused by influenza virus.
 This vaccine helps your body develop immunity to the disease, but will not treat an active infection you already have.

-Fluzone Quadrivalent 2018-2019 is used to prevent infection caused by influenza virus.
-The vaccine is redeveloped each year to contain specific strains of inactivated (killed) flu virus that are recommended by public health officials for that year.
+Fluzone Quadrivalent 2021-2022 is redeveloped each year to contain specific strains of inactivated (killed) flu virus that are recommended by public health officials for that year.

-Like any vaccine, Fluzone Quadrivalent 2018-2019 may not provide protection from disease in every person.
-This vaccine will not prevent illness caused by avian flu ("bird flu").
+Like any vaccine, Fluzone Quadrivalent 2021-2022 may not provide protection from disease in every person.

 Before taking this medicine

 You may not be able to receive this vaccine if you are allergic to eggs, or if you have ever had a severe allergic reaction to a flu vaccine.

 a weak immune system (caused by disease or by using certain medicine); or